nagarajpandith/CoWinTGBot/README.md

+[The bot is no more active as there's no such need for now.
+The bot was previously hosted on AWS, and temporarily hosted on Heroku later.
+But the bot couldn't access CoWin API as Heroku is not an India based server]

-# Covid19 Vaccine India Assist Telegram Bot
+# Covid-19 Vaccine India Assist Telegram Bot

 Extended from [avinassh/cowin-assist](https://github.com/avinassh/cowin-assist).
 Go check it out.